 Boston, here I come!

 Consequently, I decided to fly to Boston and drive to four other states during those two days.
 Explicitly, visiting five states and seeing “some things” became my simple goal.
 Since I flew into Boston, I believed I’d see a few sights there.
 When I left the airport, I headed north on the interstate.
-Soon, I drove out of Boston so decided to continue and see a few things in Boston on Monday.
+Soon, I drove out of Boston so I decided to continue and see a few things in Boston on Monday.
 It’s all part of The Driveby Tourist Beginning!

 Maine (and lobster!) during The Driveby Tourist Beginning

-At any rate, pulled off the Interstate and drove north on (I believe) US highway 1.
+At any rate, pulled off the Interstate and drove north on (I believe) US Highway 1.
 I passed through New Hampshire as I continued somewhat aimlessly north.
 (Yet another example of The Driveby Tourist Beginning).
-Took a few pictures and stopped a few places in New Hampshire.
+Took a few pictures and stopped at a few places in New Hampshire.
 Looks like New Hampshire has either 13 or 18 miles of coastline, depending on where the information is found.
 Came across that “fact” in several locations.

-Back into Massachusetts…
+Back in Massachusetts…